 It is an interesting point that no actual bodily harm needs to be present for the offence of common assault to be established.
 In fact, actual bodily harm cannot be used to strengthen a case of common assault, this is known as the Di Simoni Principle.

 Is physical assault necessary for a common assault charge?

 It is not necessary for physical assault to have occurred in order for the offence of common assault to be made out.
 This might seem counter-intuitive; how can an assault related offence be established without an actual ‘assault’ occurring?

 It is certainly true that proof of physical contact (known as battery) can result in a finding of common assault.
 However, established case law tells us that the offence of common assault can also arise where an act produces immediate fear or apprehension of violence.
 In this way, the threat of physical violence can, in certain circumstances, be enough to establish common assault.

 Sentence for first offence of common assault

 How different levels of assault are dealt with by the courts can vary between Australian jurisdictions.
 After any altercation, direct and professional expertise is required to assist with unravelling and explaining the legal elements.
 A seemingly simple concept such as assault can be surprisingly complex when viewed through the lens of law.
 In the case of common assault, the added complications of fear of violence versus actual bodily harm can be challenging to sort through.

-Our criminal defence lawyers have the ability to distinguish the subtle variations between different assault offences – including how the variables of intent, violence and injuries are likely to be weighed in each case.
-We are available 24/7 to provide expert legal advice.
+Nyman Gibson Miralis provides expert advice and representation in assault cases.
+We are experienced in distinguishing the subtle variations between different assault offences; including how the variables of intent, violence and injuries are likely to be weighed in each case.